 Johns Hopkins University believes strongly that every member of its community should hold the highest standard of integrity for their work and avoid academic dishonesty.
 You are expected to behave in an ethical manner while taking the online language placement exam.

-You must take this exam without assistance from anyone and without the help of any document (notes, book, dictionary, etc.).
+You must take this exam without assistance from anyone and without the help of any document (notes, book, dictionary, etc.) or website.
 You are allowed to take this test only once.
 Reproduction of the material on this test is a violation of ethical standards.
 Therefore, you should not discuss the questions on these tests with others nor may you provide others with the questions on these tests.

 By taking the online placement test, you accept the following statements: